ciwg/workshop-2024-10-01-double-auctions/README.md

   - Reduced Transaction Costs: Elimination of intermediaries reduces costs for participants.
   - Enhanced Privacy and Security: Use of cryptographic protocols ensures privacy and security.

 ---

+# Sidebar: Currency Exchange Booths

+- When you go to the currency exchange booth at the airport, you are using a **market order**, paying the spread.
+- The booth makes their income from the spread.

+---

 # Implementing Double Auctions in a Decentralized System